 “What is this about, Dare,” Claire asked as Dertrik sat down next to her.
 She watched as Reniko parried an aggressive attack from Vaughn and quickly retaliated with a few blows of her own.

-“It’s an honor fight.
+“It’s an honour fight.
 As far as I can tell, Vaughn doesn’t think Reniko can handle herself in battle.
 It’s just like his family to take that stand.
 His mother is stuck in old values, as are most of the men and women around here.
-He was brought up to believe that women are fragile and need a man’s protection.
+His upbringing taught him that women are fragile and need a man’s protection.
 Reniko will teach him a thing or two about that,” Dertrik replied.
 Claire grinned and grabbed hold of her husband’s calloused hand.
 Dertrik, seeing that Claire was mollified, continued watching the spar.

-To a casual observer, Vaughn seemed to be the better fighter, though he had yet to land a single blow on Reniko.
-Reniko was taking the defensive while Vaughn was being forced into the offensive.
-The fight would have seemed near equal to the casual observer; however to Dertrik, a man who had trained vigourously with one of the fighters, something was amiss.
-Reniko is far better than this, what is she doing?
+Vaughn seemed to be the better fighter to a casual observer, though he had yet to land a single blow on Reniko.
+Reniko was taking the defensive, forcing Vaughn into the offensive.
+The fight would have seemed near equal to the casual observer; however, to Dertrik, a man who had trained vigorously with one of the fighters, something was amiss.
+Reniko is far better than this.
+What is she doing?
 Could it be that she is taunting the boy?
 Dertrik’s face spread with a grin as he watched the agile fighters.
 It was Reniko’s nature to do this.
-Though to her she was merely letting Vaughn feel that he could match her.
+Though to her, she was merely letting Vaughn feel that he could match her.
 She was saving him from a potentially embarrassing situation.
 The boy was untrained.
-He probably hadn’t handled a sword since he was taught years before, but Reniko had somehow figured that by a swift defeat she would put Vaughn in a place he was not ready for.
-But it’s an honor fight, so even though she would probably lose to him in any other situation she won’t today.
-It’s my honor along with her own that she is upholding and she knows this.
-What a brittle situation she had gotten herself into.
-For not only did she have to uphold honor, she had to do so in a way that insured the Kolasko family would not publicly deface the Dorsalin household, for Vaughn had the power and, with the right incentive, he wouldn’t hesitate to do so.
+He probably hadn’t handled a sword in years, but Reniko had somehow figured that by a swift defeat, she would be humiliating Vaughn more than he could take.
+But it’s an honour fight, so even though she would probably lose to him in any other situation, she won’t today.
+It’s my honour, along with her own, that she is upholding, and she knows this.
+What a brittle problem.
+For not only did she have to keep her honour, but she also had to do so in a way that ensured the Kolasko family would not publicly deface the Dorsalin household.
+Vaughn had the power and, with the right incentive, the desire to do so.

-Dertrik was brought from his thoughts as he heard material being ripped.
-Reniko had been fast enough to avoid the blow but her dress, which was whirling in folds around her, had not been as fortunate.
+A sharp tearing sound of material cut by metal woke Dertrik from his thoughts.
+Reniko had been fast enough to avoid the blow, but her dress, which was whirling in folds around her, had not been as fortunate.
 A piece of her tailored dress sat neatly on the floor under her feet.
 Dresses should be relics of the past, Reniko thought.
-With a sudden huff she decided to end the battle and took Vaughn off guard by dancing forward and to the left when he had expected her to fall back after the close contact.
-With the slight advantage, she made for his sword hand and grazed it with her blade, making a line of blood bead on the back of his hand.
-Vaughn dropped his sword from the shock of the sudden pain and Reniko backed away.
+She decided to end the battle with a sudden huff and took Vaughn off guard by dancing forward and to the left when he had expected her to fall back after the close contact.
+With the slight advantage, she made for his sword hand and grazed it with her blade, creating a line of beaded blood on the back of his hand.
+Vaughn dropped his sword from the shock of the sudden pain, and Reniko backed away.

 “Well met,” she whispered between breaths.

 “I should say.
-I really didn’t think you had it in you.
+I didn’t think you had it in you.
 It was a pleasure, Milady.”

-Reniko was looking at Dertrik who now had an oddly similar look to Reniko’s, that of irritation.
+Reniko was looking at Dertrik, who now had an oddly similar look to Reniko’s, that of irritation.
 “I gather since we rushed off in such a flurry that your mother and my own will be awaiting our return.
 Should we go and enjoy some of the food we left behind?”
-Reniko asked before Dertrik could even speak a word in return to Vaughn’s comment.
-Holding out her arm for Vaughn to take they began walking out of the dojo.
-Reniko passed Erik her sword as they passed and she glanced at Dertrik.
-Their faces both carried the same message, we must talk later.
-Without the slightest hesitation to relay the secret look, Reniko disappeared through the doorway leaving the Ravvon family alone.
+Reniko asked before Dertrik could even speak a word in response to Vaughn’s comment.
+Holding out her arm for Vaughn to take, they began walking out of the dojo.
+Reniko passed Erik her sword as they passed, and she glanced at Dertrik.
+Their faces both carried the same message; we must talk later.
+Without the slightest hesitation to relay the intimate look, Reniko disappeared through the doorway, leaving the Ravvon family alone.

 Claire was the first to speak.
 “I don’t know how she puts up with that young man.
 The games her mother makes her play.
 Erik, you are never to become a thing like that boy, you understand?”

-Erik nodded, not quite understanding what his mother meant.
+Erik nodded, not entirely understanding what his mother meant.